A covid-19 patient’s family was choosing her gravestone. Then she awoke after weeks on a ventilator.

 After about a week of being in the hospital, Bettina was put on a ventilator and fell into a coma that lasted more than a month.
 Doctors told Andrew’s family that Bettina’s lungs “were destroyed,” he said.
 And because Bettina was reaching her 70s, had diabetes and had undergone a recent quadruple-bypass surgery, doctors “thought there was no chance of survival at that point.”

 Now, Andrew said, Bettina is out of the intensive care unit.
 While she still requires breathing assistance, “they’re already talking about rehab hospitals — stuff like that,” Andrew said.
-“Three and a half weeks ago, they were talking about end-of-life stuff.”
+“Three-and-a-half weeks ago, they were talking about end-of-life stuff.”

 Andrew’s sister, Jennifer Miele, wrote in a GoFundMe page that “we are by her side as she fights to get better every day.”
 She added that the doctors have called Bettina’s recovery a “medical miracle.”

 Andrew told WMTW that Bettina plans to get vaccinated after her recovery.
-He told The Post that his mother’s illness, along with his own covid bout, "changed my outlook” and that he will get the vaccine as well, “because if we were to get covid again, maybe it won’t be so bad.”
+He told The Post that his mother’s illness, along with his own coronavirus bout, “changed my outlook” and that he will get the vaccine as well, “because if we were to get covid again, maybe it won’t be so bad.”